 The story of Animal Farm is a tale of revolution by the animals, who overthrow the farmer and set up a farm run by and for the animals.

-They introduce the idea of animalism, which posits that all animals are equal and that “four legs are good and two legs are bad.”
+They introduce the idea of animalism, leading to one of the most famous quotes from Animal Farm, which posits that all animals are equal and that “four legs are good and two legs are bad.”

 While the revolution has honest principles it soon becomes corrupted when the boar who led the revolution, Old Major, dies.